cbstodd/colinstodd-com-jekyll/_projects/angular/2017-12-13-my-gift-network.md

 author: Colin Stodd
 tags: Angular, Angular Material, Bootstrap
 date: 2017-12-13 00:00:01 -0400
-category: projects
+category: angular
 featured: true
-pinned: true
+pinned: false
 image: images/projects/my-gift-network.png
 liveUrl: https://mygiftnetwork.com/
 githubUrl: https://github.com/cbstodd/colperClub
 description: Personal gift wish-list as a social network.
+permalink: /projects/angular/my-gift-network.html
+redirect_from:
-permalink: /projects/my-gift-network.html
+  - /projects/my-gift-network.html
 ---

 This is my latest pride and joy as a PWA (Progressive Web Application).
 It's a gift wishlist slanted as a social network.
 As of now it's not a store, rather, a fancy gift-list creator.
 It's still in it's infancy but I feel it's reached it's MVP level, and I plan to incorporate popular online store API's, features, and possibly a browser extension.